 Adverse economic conditions affecting the hospitality sector, the geographic regions in which we plan to invest or the real estate market generally may have a material impact on our capital resources and the revenue or income to be derived from the operation of our hospitality investments.
-As discussed above, the COVID-19 pandemic has had, and is expected to continue to have, a significant adverse effect on our hotel properties.
+As discussed above, the COVID-19 pandemic had a significant adverse effect on our hotel properties.